BlinkID/blinkid-android/README.md

 ### Obtaining results from Croatian ID card back side recognizer

 Croatian ID back side recognizer produces [CroatianIDBackSideRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/croatia/back/CroatianIDBackSideRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `CroatianIDBackSideRecognitionResult ` class.

+**Note:** `CroatianIDBackSideRecognitionResult` extends [MRTDRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognitionResult.html) so make sure you take that into account when using `instanceof` operator.

 See the following snippet for an example:

 ```java
 @Override